-- Consults with the student concerning the selection and development of a particular thesis topic - Reads and evaluates all written materials submitted by the student during the writing of the proposal and thesis - Reads, corrects, and promptly returns each chapter of the thesis as the student submits it, evaluating content, grammar, style, punctuation, footnotes, and bibliography - Gives tentative approval to each chapter when the recommended revisions and corrections have been made - Reviews the completed first draft - Reads and approves the final revision that the student submits after making suggested corrections
+- Consults with the student concerning the selection and development of a particular thesis topic - Reads and evaluates all written materials submitted by the student during the writing of the proposal and thesis.Reads, corrects, and promptly returns each chapter of the thesis as the student submits it, evaluating content, grammar, style, punctuation, footnotes, and bibliography - Gives tentative approval to each chapter when the recommended revisions and corrections have been made

+- Reviews the completed first draft - Reads and approves the final revision that the student submits after making suggested corrections

 A complete draft of the thesis project must be submitted to the mentor no later than May 1 of the year of graduation.
-The final project must be submitted by October 1 of
+The final project must be submitted by October 1 of that year.
+Once the mentor has received and approved the final copy, he certifies to the academic committee that the student has successfully completed the program and recommends that he or she be approved for graduation.

-FACULTY Resident
+FACULTY AND ADMINISTRATION Resident